Dr. Maryam Jajouei, DVM

 Hi, My name is Riley and I am a Registered Veterinary Technologist here at Legacy Veterinary Clinic.
 I graduated from Olds College in 2020!
 I was born and raised in Regina, Saskatchewan, and have been chasing my dreams of working with animals since I was 13.
 As soon as I graduated high school I was enrolled at Olds College, and upon graduating I found permanent residency here in Alberta.

 Growing up I spent all of my summer working with horses where I developed my initial passion.
 I competed in both English and Western riding as a little girl but stepped back from riding when I was in high school.
 After college, I returned to the equestrian community and I purchased my first horse, Larry!
 Ironically, I did not end up working with horses and found my niche working in small animal medicine; however, in my spare time, you are most likely to find me out at the barn!
-At home, I also have a cat named Mable May who I rescued a year ago in Airdrie and she is the quirkiest lady who I love dearly.
+At home, I enjoy my time with my dog Josie and my cat named Mable May who I rescued a year ago in Airdrie and she is the quirkiest lady who I love dearly.

 I’m very excited to be a part of the Legacy Veterinary Team as I enjoy having the opportunity to build relationships with my patients and their owners.
 Making a difference in both your and your pets’ lives is of the utmost importance to me and I am looking forward to getting to know you guys and build a lasting relationship here at Legacy!